ANCSLEEP BLOG

 How to treat insomnia - Anchorage Sleep Center

 Now that insomnia is defined and more understood, how is it that this life-altering condition is treated?
-Obviously, treatment is dependent upon the severity of the insomnia case.
+Treatment is dependent upon the severity of the insomnia case.
 No matter the remedy, it is recommended that you receive professional guidance before seeking serious medical care to combat insomnia.

-Alternative Medicine: Those who suffer from more serious cases of insomnia have the option of taking medication.
-Of course, individuals who consult with doctors must be considered a good fit for prescription drugs.
-If a doctor deems a patient in need, any number of prescription medications may be prescribed.
-These could include antidepressants, benzodiazepines, doxepine, eszopiclone, ramelteon, suvorexant, zaleplon, zolpidem, and over-the-counter sleep aids [WebMD].
+Those who suffer from more serious cases of insomnia have the option of taking medication.
+After speaking with one's physician, those who have not found relief with any other methods can try prescription medication.
+If a doctor deems a patient appropriate, there are different options that the patient and physician can discuss to find the best fit.
+These could include antidepressants, doxepine, eszopiclone, ramelteon, suvorexant, zaleplon, zolpidem, and over-the-counter sleep aids [WebMD].

 Get a Sleep Medicine Consultation Now